encode/starlette/docs/requests.md

 #### Cookies

-Cookies are exposed as an immutable dict.
+Cookies are exposed as a regular dictionary interface.

-**Note**: Exception `KeyError` will be raised if nonexistant key is  accessed as `request.cookies['key']`.
-Instead cookies should be accessed with the `.get` method.

 For example: `request.cookies.get('mycookie')`

 #### Body